bublockchain/solidity-101/Lesson -2, FundMe and Oracles/Lesson-Plan.md

     }
 ```

-This is our contract preety much done but lets add some functionality.
+This is our contract pretty much done but lets add some functionality.
 Lets make it so users ahve to send above a minmum USD amount when they donate to our contract

 This comes with a problem, theyre sending us ETH not USD so we will need the price of ETH to USD.
 How do we get that though?
 Can we get it through an API?
 We can get it through the WEB3 version of API's called Oracles.
 Lets create our getPrice and getConversion fucntions that will hold the logic to connect to an Oracle.

 ```
 function getPrice() public view returns (uint256){